-A security vulnerability assessment was carried out by Transport Canada in 2010, and the company is registered and audited regularly under the Custom-Trade Partnership Against Terrorism.
-Drivers are instructed on security awareness and all trucks are fitted with a panic button to be used in case of an emergency.
+A security vulnerability assessment was carried out when the company became a CIAC Transportation Partner, and a security plan is in place to provide a secure working environment.
+This includes procedures to control access to company facilities.
+Drivers are instructed on security awareness through established protocols, and all trucks are fitted with a panic button to be used in case of an emergency.
 When not in use, equipment is parked in secure yards, and the company standard is for no loaded trailers to be left unattended therein.
-Computer servers are located external to company premises, and managed by a service provider.
-There is a documented security plan in place.
+Security procedures are in place related to computer systems and the information.